RameshBandari26/GenAI-Gallery/README.md

 Built with **React (Vite)** for the frontend, **Node.js/Express** for the backend, **MongoDB** for the database,
 and **ClipDrop API** + **Cloudinary** for AI image generation & storage.

+GenAIGallery is a full-stack MERN application that allows users to generate, explore, and Download AI-generated images.
+The platform integrates the ClipDrop API for real-time AI image generation and uses Cloudinary for efficient, high-quality image storage and delivery.
+The frontend is built using React (Vite) and TailwindCSS, offering a responsive and visually appealing image gallery with features such as post creation, user profiles, and interactive notifications.
+The backend is designed using Node.js and Express, with secure environment configuration, modular routing, and RESTful APIs for scalable and maintainable architecture.
+The project is deployed with Netlify (frontend) and Render (backend) to ensure smooth performance in production.

 ---

 ## 🚀 Live Demo